Bethany Lutheran College: Athletics

 The Vikings are members of the Upper Midwest Athletic Conference in the NCAA Division III.
 The school offers the following sports: baseball, men's and women's basketball, men and women's cross country, men and women's golf, men's and women's soccer, softball, men's and women's tennis, volleyball, and men's and women's track & field.

 In 2020, the men's and woman's basketball teams both won the UMAC Conference Championships.
 In the 2020 NCAA Division III men's basketball tournament, the men's team was knocked out by Washington University in St. Louis, 102-68.
 The woman's team entered the first round against Bethel University, a university five times the size of Bethany Lutheran.
 At that point, no UMAC basketball team had defeated a larger MIAC school in the playoffs, but the Vikings beat Bethel 62-58.
 They continued on to play University of Wisconsin-Oshkosh, losing 67-60.

-Esports

 The Bethany Vikings Esports Team was founded in 2019 with support by BLC alumnus and esports broadcaster Erik "Doa" Lonnquist, who also serves as the college's Director of Esports Broadcasting.
 Players compete in League of Legends, Overwatch, and Rocket League.
 In 2021, the Vikings held the number one spot on the Collegiate Star League (CSL) League of Legends Power Rankings in the Midwest 3 Division with a 9-0 record.